Maximilian Braune

 Maximilian Braune (born 6 July 2003) is a German professional footballer who plays as a goalkeeper for MSV Duisburg.

 Career

 Braune signed his first contract with MSV Duisburg on 7 February 2022.
 He made his professional debut for MSV Duisburg on 23 January 2023, in the 3.
 Liga match against Waldhof Mannheim.
 He signed a new contract in January 2024, running until 2026.
+In December 2026, he signed a new contract with Duisburg.